aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-worksheet-as-format/_index.md

 ### **Request Parameters**

-All path parameters are required; query parameters are optional unless noted.

 | Parameter Name     | Type   | Path/Query String/HTTPBody | Description                                                                                                                                        |
 | :----------------- | :----- | :------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **name**           | String | Path                       | (Required) The name of the workbook file to be retrieved.                                                                                          |